RobersonLab/RobersonLab.github.io/index.md

 <h1>Cores</h1>
 Part of the lab effort helps to support some core resources available to the general research community.
 Please contact us if you have any interest in using these core resources.

-<h2>RDCC Genetics Core</h2>
-Eli runs the Human Genetics and Bioinformatics component of the Washington University Rheumatic Disease Core Center Genetics Core.
-We focus on providing general advice, IRB consent consultation, experimental design assistance, data analysis, long-term data storage, and contract lab work.
-Priority will be given to projects related to Rheumatic disease.

 <h2>Thrombomicroangiopathy, thrombotic, and thrombolytic disease core</h2>
 This is a core collaboration with the Hematology division.
 We focus on individual patients with putative clotting / complement disorders, or small cohorts of individuals that may have such disorders.
 Our typical role is to help provide the design of appropriate pathway oriented capture designs, multiplexed sequencing, genotyping from the NGS data, and interpretation of the detected variants.